jsonx-org/java/README.md

 ## 1 Introduction

-The <ins>JSONX Framework</ins> is created for developers, offering <ins>structural</ins> and <ins>functional</ins> patterns that systematically reduce errors and pain-points commonly encountered when developing software that interfaces with JSON.
+The <ins>JSONx Framework</ins> is created for developers, offering <ins>structural</ins> and <ins>functional</ins> patterns that systematically reduce errors and pain-points commonly encountered when developing software that interfaces with JSON.
 The <ins>structural</ins> patterns are defined in the [<ins>JSON Schema Definition Language</ins>][schema], which is a programming-language-agnostic <ins>schema language</ins> to describe constraints and document the meaning, usage and relationships of the constituent parts of JSON documents.
 The <ins>functional</ins> patterns are reference implementations (on the Java platform) of the specification of the <ins>schema language</ins>, providing utilities that address common use-cases for applications that use JSON in one way or another.
 Common use-cases include:

 1. Definition of a normative contract between a producer and consumer of JSON documents.
 1. Validation of JSON documents conforming to a respective <ins>schema document</ins>.